 The following overlay districts function as a part of the Future Land Use Map and provide guidance, limitation and standards for land uses within these overlays.
+The general locations of all the overlay districts are shown on FLUM Series Map #4.

-WATERSHED OVERLAY DISTRICT (WOD)
+WATERSHED PLANNING OVERLAY DISTRICT (WSPOD)

-The WOD is described in the Natural Resources Element, ENV Policy 1.4.9.
-It is illustrated on FLUM Series Map #4.
+The WSPOD is described in the Natural Resources Element, ENV Policy 1.4.9, and -It-is illustrated on FLUM Series Map #4A.

-SURFACE WATER PROTECTION OVERLAY DISTRICT (SWPOD)
+SURFACE WATER PROTECTION PLANNING OVERLAY DISTRICT (SWPPOD)

-The SWPOD is described in the Natural Resources Element, ENV Policy 1.4.10.
-It is illustrated on FLUM Series Map #5.
+The SWPPOD is described in the Natural Resources Element, ENV Policy 1.4.10.
+A detail map of this overlay It-is illustrated on FLUM Series Map #54B.

-BARRIER ISLAND OVERLAY DISTRICT (BIOD)
+BARRIER ISLAND PLANNING OVERLAY DISTRICT (BIPOD)

-The BIOD consists of Charlotte County's barrier islands including Manasota and Sandpiper Key and Gasparilla Island as well as the bridgeless barrier island chain which includes Don Pedro Island, Knight Island, Thornton Key, and Little Gasparilla Island.
+The BIPOD, illustrated on FLUM Series Map #4C, consists of Charlotte County's barrier islands including Manasota and Sandpiper Key and Gasparilla Island as well as the bridgeless barrier island chain which includes Don Pedro Island, Knight Island, Thornton Key, and Little Gasparilla Island.
 This overlay district is illustrated on FLUM Series Map #9.
 The County may adopt regulations for Manasota and Sandpiper Key and Gasparilla Island as well as Little Gasparilla Island to address their community vision and specific challenges associated with the islands.
 Increases in density on any barrier island is prohibited.